All About Vitamins

 Symptoms of vitamin B1 (thiamin) deficiency

-Today, vitamin B1 (thiamin) deficiency is rare as it is so easily found in the typical diet, that few people are seriously deficient.
+Vitamin B1 (thiamin) deficiency is very rare as it is so easily found in the typical diet of most people, that very few people are seriously deficient, but deficiency still occurs in the less developed countries.

 Vitamin B1 (thiamin) deficiency, caused by alcoholism, eventually causes a type of nerve damage called Wernicke-Korsakoff syndrome.